Funding Graduate School

 Federal and state aid

-For many graduate students, their funds come from submitting that multi-page FAFSA (free application for federal student aid).
-Unlike for undergrad, you’re now considered independent from your parents, so you won’t need all their financial details, just your own.
-The good news is that for graduate school, the initial loans are often larger than for undergraduate loans; bad news is that the interest rates are usually higher, and they start calculating right away.
-Look to state-specific aid, as well, and know that sometimes a state extends its reach to neighboring states.
+Like undergrad, many graduate students fund their education through federal and state loans—you know, that multi-page FAFSA (free application for federal student aid).
+Unlike undergrad, though, you’re now considered independent from your parents, so you won’t need all their financial details, just your own.
+Good news: initial loans are often larger than for undergraduate loans, they’re eligible for repayment plans based on your income, and depending on your career field, some are even forgiven.
+Bad news: interest rates are usually higher, and they start calculating right away, so plan wisely.

 Fellowships are coveted awards that bear names like Rhodes and Fulbright and might include a tuition waiver, travel, stipend for independent research or other bonus.
 Of course, they’re highly competitive and typically weigh academic achievement heavily, as well as character.
-Besides the big-name fellowships, many universities have their own, so check their websites.
+Besides the big-name fellowships, many universities have their own that are less competitive, so check their websites.

 You’ll have to work for your money with an assistantship—for instance, helping a faculty member with research, teaching a class or providing administrative duties—but you’ll get work experience and probably a great reference upon graduating.
 Just be prepared for the stress and time constraints that working will add to your schedule.

 While private loans typically come with a higher interest than state or federal loans, they’re often a good last resort.
 You’d apply at individual banks or financial institutions for these where your credit and income would be considered.
 If you don’t qualify on your own, you can have a co-signer.
 Do your research, as some private loans offer benefits for certain career fields, such as cost of living expenses.